Back in the early 1990’s, I took my first ever yoga class.

-One group, led by qualified yoga doctors, was instructed to sit in a comfortable posture, with an erect spine, and closed eyes.
-They were then led through a slow, deep breathing exercise.
+One group was led through a slow, active sound healing exercise.
 (I’ll walk you through the details of this exercise in just a moment.)

 Researchers also found significant reductions in both resting heart rate levels and blood pressure in the humming and chanting group compared with the control group.

 In simple terms, these participants used an easy sound exercise to help themselves feel better and reduce their risk of stress-induced cardiovascular issues.

 How to use active sound healing for more vigor and vitality

 If you’re ready to feel the power of sound for yourself, here’s a helpful exercise based on the method used in the study above:

 At first, you might experiment with performing the exercise for just a few minutes and build up your stamina over time.

 Though cultures globally have been using and benefiting from sound healing techniques for centuries, modern science is just now (finally) validating the healing potential of sound.